Facebook Meta Retail Scam

 Brad Halverson

 If something seems too good to be true, it probably is, especially for unbelievable retail offers or screaming deals on brands rarely going on sale.
-Small online businesses like those on Etsy operate without issue because they are seemingly self-policed by shoppers and the platform, separating out the legit vs the fakes.
-But with more AI-driven fakes promoted on popular social media sites, we may soon be where if a small business wants to engage in online commerce, they must prove to be a verified operational entity with active status via state registration or alternative green light status, i.e, the Better Business Bureau.
-Hate to push such a burden on sole entrepreneurs and start-ups, but it may give all real, small, and growing brands a chance, and help consumers.
+Small businesses on Etsy, for example, operate without this issue since they are self-policed by shoppers and operational legitimacy, separating out the legit vs fakes.
+But with AI-driven fakes now on popular social media sites, we may be where if a small business wants to engage in online commerce, they must prove to be a verified operational entity via state registration or alternative green light status, i.e, the BBB.
+Hate to push this burden on sole entrepreneurs and start-ups, but can give authentic, small, and growing brands a chance, while helping consumers.

 Shep Hyken